simonesilvestroni/m2m-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

 {: .list-hr }
 - Quick workflow.
 - Feels like a _separate entity_ — which is how I perceive comments on the web.
 - Contained.
-Since the block tagged with `e-content`{: .highlight } is what’s going to be fetched and printed on someone’s comment section, I like it to be straight to the point and as brief as possible.
+Since the block tagged with <mark><code>e-content</code></mark> is what’s going to be fetched and printed on someone’s comment section, I like it to be straight to the point and as brief as possible.
 When I see webmentions that are basically complete long posts, I feel like they miss the point altogether.

 ## Sending webmentions